janipalsamaki/blog-desktop-ui-automation/README.md

-# How to avoid brittle desktop UI automation?
-What are the best practices?

-Desktop automation imitates a human operator controlling a desktop interface.
-This includes opening and closing applications, simulating mouse movements and clicks, triggering keyboard keys and shortcuts, and taking screenshots.

-How to automate a desktop application?
+# How to automate a desktop application?
 What automation strategies are available?

+> How to automate a desktop application?
+What automation strategies are available?
 What are the strengths and the weaknesses of the different strategies?
 Are there best practices?

+Desktop automation imitates a human operator controlling a desktop interface.
+This includes opening and closing applications, simulating mouse movements and clicks, plus triggering keyboard keys and shortcuts.

-Let's go through the following options:
+Let's look at the following options:

 - Image locators
 - Keyboard navigation